jopemachine/alfred-evernote-workflow/README.md

 The prerequisites below are required to use that package.

-* Evernote Client on macOS (None App-store version)
+* Evernote Client 7 on macOS (None App-store version), not support Evernote 10 yet

 * Node JS